mjmnzg/MFA-LR/README.md

 # Cite
-If the code is useful for you, please cite our paper.
+If the published code is useful for you, please cite our paper.

 	@article{JIMENEZGUARNEROS2023,
 	title = {Learning a robust unified domain adaptation framework for cross-subject EEG-based emotion recognition},